 The online job market is one of the most useful tools the modern freelancer has for securing a steady workflow.
-In this post we explore what we believe are the best freelance websites, apps and job boards currently available to independent professionals of all specializations.
-We also detail important considerations relevant to each resource.
+In this post we identify what we believe are the best freelance websites, freelance marketplaces and freelance job boards currently available to independent professionals of all specializations.

 In a recent study commissioned by Freelancers Union, 69 percent of self-employed workers affirmed that new technology has made finding gigs easier.
 Freelance websites and job boards have blown open the gates to consistent and steadier income for non-traditional workers of many backgrounds.

-But if anything, the modern freelancer has too many options!
-We have so many platforms to build profiles on, network within and pitch our services from that the self-employed professional faces serious option paralysis.
+But it’s also to have too many options.
+We have so many freelance platforms to build profiles on, network within and pitch our services from that the self-employed professional faces serious option paralysis.
 Even worse, you might invest a lot of energy in a marketplace for freelancers and have it fold underneath you, taking your customers with it.

-In response, we’ve once again updated our comprehensive list of best freelance websites and marketplaces for the independent contractor.
+In response, we regularly update this comprehensive list of the best freelance websites and marketplaces for the independent contractor.